i-namekawa/TopSideMonitor/Readme.md

-TopSideMonitor: fish behavior recording and tracking
+TopSideMonitor: fish behavior recording and 3D tracking
 ====================================================

 TopSideMonitor is a python program used for recording and anylysis of zebrafish olfactory conditioning behavior (a paper in preparation).
 TopSideMonitor uses two webcams (or FireWire camera) to track fish in 3D (Top view and Side view).
-TopSideMonitor can optionally train and use Theano/lasagne based deep learning model to head and chest coordinate estimation.
+TopSideMonitor can optionally use Theano/lasagne based deep learning model to head and chest coordinate estimation (for orientation).

 #Installation

-Tested on Python 2.7 series on Windows 7.
+Tested on anaconda Python 2.7 64 bit series on Windows 7.

 Install dependencies: numpy, scipy, scikit-image, wxpython, matplotlib, xlrd, xlwt, opencv

 This can be done by miniconda command below:

 ```
-using Miniconda3 as example
+(using Miniconda3 as example)

 conda create -n topside python=2.7 matplotlib scipy scikit-image wxpython xlrd xlwt

 activate topside (or source activate topside on Linux/Mac)

 conda install -c https://conda.anaconda.org/menpo opencv3
 ```

-Copy some reasonably new ffmpeg.exe binary into resourse folder.

 (Optional, for a FireWire camera)